SamHufkens/data_vis_project_website/README.md

 ## Key findings
 **Evolution from 2000 to 2023**

-experienced a general upward trend until 2019, reflecting steady growth and the impact of blockbuster releases like "Avatar."
+There is a general upward trend until 2019, reflecting steady growth and the impact of blockbuster releases like "Avatar."
 The sharp decline in 2020 due to the Covid-19 pandemic highlights the industry's vulnerability to global events.
 However, the recovery from 2021 onwards demonstrates the industry's resilience, with revenues returning to pre-pandemic levels by 2023.

 **Best Month To Release a Movie**

-May emerged as the optimal month for movie releases, achieving the highest average box office revenue.
-The early summer period significantly boosts audience attendance.
-June and July also show strong performance, benefiting from the summer movie season.
+The box office revenue from 2000 to 2023 shows clear seasonal trends, with significant peaks during summer (May to July) and the holiday season (November and December).
+These times coincide with school vacations and holidays, leading to higher movie attendance.
+Action, adventure and Animation are genres that dominate the box office, almost every month.
+Monthly revenue variations show lower earnings in January and February, an increase in March and April due to spring break, and a decline in August and September post-summer.
+October sees a slight uptick, maybe because of Halloween.

 **Influence of Genres and Directors**

-Adventure, Action, Animation, Comedy, and Drama were identified as the top-performing genres.
-Directors like Anthony Russo & Joe Russo (Adventure), James Cameron (Action), Michael Jelenic & Aaron Horvath (Animation), and Greta Gerwig (Comedy) consistently achieved high box office success within these genres.
+High-earning genres like Action, Adventure, and Family consistently bring in large audiences and substantial revenues.
+Top directors in these genres, such as James Cameron for Action and the Russo brothers for Adventure, show that well-known directors can boost box office success.
+Similarly, family films directed by Chris Buck and Jennifer Lee, and animated films by directors like Kyle Balda, highlight the financial potential of these genres.
+Even in Comedy, directors like Greta Gerwig show that this genre can achieve significant earnings.
+Overall, both the genre and the reputation of directors play crucial roles in attracting large audiences and driving box office earnings.

 **Budget Influence on Box Office**

 There is a positive correlation between a movie's budget and its box office revenue, indicating that higher-budget films generally earn more.
 However, the variability within this trend highlights the inherent risks and the potential for lower-budget films to achieve substantial success if they resonate well with audiences.

 **Recommendations for producers**